hiveot/hub/bindings/zwavejs/README.md

 ## Status

 This binding is functional but only offers basic functionality.
 Breaking changes are to be expected, especially in the way property/event/action keys are constructed.
+Installation requires node-v18.

 TODO:
 1. Reconnect to Hub if the runtime restarts (javascript HttpSseClient bug)